Kwenta/smart-margin/README.md

 1. The `Factory` owner has permission to upgrade the `Settings` contract address via `Factory.upgradeSettings`.
 2. This "upgrade" does not suffer from the same dangers as the `Account` upgrade.
 State collisions are not possible nor are function signature collisions.
 However, it is still important to ensure that the new `Settings` contract is compatible with the `Account` contract and expected `getters` exist for the `Account` contract to function properly.
 3. Upgrades to the `Settings` contract will *NOT* impact existing smart margin accounts.
 However, any new smart margin accounts will use the new `Settings` contract, and thus be affected.
-> note that updates to `Account` are reflected in all smart margin accounts, regardless of whether they were created before or after the `Account` upgrade.
 4. It is expected that the `Settings` contract will be upgraded simultaneously with the `Account` contract.
 However, this is not required.

 #### Update Account Events